 1. An Expensive Cell Phone Plan

-Have you heard of Republic Wireless and their inexpensive cell phone plans?
+Have you heard of Consumer Cellular and their inexpensive cell phone plans?
 They offer cell phone plans with no overages, no activation fees, no roaming charges, and no contracts.

 You can easily switch your plan up to twice a month if you need to.
-Republic Wireless rates start at $15 for unlimited talk and text and $5 per GB of LTE cell data!
+Consumer Cellular rates start at $15 for unlimited talk and text and $5 per GB of LTE cell data!

 - If you are looking to sell your old phone and make good money Gazelle offers a great service for selling them quickly and easily.
 In addition, Gazelle has amazing customer service and takes the hassle out of getting rid of your old phone.
 We have been using Gazelle for the last 3 years and have never had a bad experience.